 * * *

 She locked the shelf back into place, slumping against it in exhaustion.
-She wasn’t sure how long she’d been down there — time had been abstracted somewhere between the 3rd and the 153rd episodes.
+She wasn’t sure how long she’d been down there — time had become muddled somewhere between the 3rd and the 153rd episodes.
 She stared blearily around her father’s study — her study — It was just as she’d left it, though it felt different, more familiar somehow.
-Her eyes finally rested back on her father’s portrait: for the first time he returned her gaze fully, as though he were finally seeing her.
+Her eyes finally rested back on her father’s portrait.
+For the first time he returned her gaze fully, as though he were finally seeing her.
 In that moment she felt a connection that she’d never experienced during their time together on earth; a shared secret, a fundamental kinship.
 She knew now why he’d kept it hidden, no one could know that a show like this existed, let alone that anyone actually enjoyed watching it — that she’d enjoyed watching it.
 She hadn’t wanted to, she’d tried to resist, but it was useless, it was in her blood.
 Worn out, she climbed the stairs to her childhood room.
 Before falling into bed she caught her reflection in the mirror, it was her father’s eyes staring back at her yet again.
 She thought of all that she’d inherited, the inevitability of it all.
 No matter how hard she ran she would never escape his legacy.
 It was her legacy now.

-All four 90-minute “chapters” of “Gilmore Girls: A Year in the Life” will premiere on Netflix at midnight Pacific Time on Friday, November 25th
+All four 90-minute “chapters” of Gilmore Girls: A Year in the Life will premiere on Netflix at midnight pacific time on Friday, November 25th.